Ian Swingland: Career

-In 1974, Swingland joined Oxford University Zoology Department for five years to work on the giant tortoises of Aldabra Atoll, western Indian Ocean.
-He has been, or is, a visiting professor at the University of Michigan, University of Florence, University of Auckland, Manchester Metropolitan University and Beijing Forestry University and has worked as a research mathematician for Royal Dutch Shell at Sittingbourne, in Kent, England.
-In 1979 he was appointed to the University of Kent to create their Natural Science Continuing Education programme and ten years later founded DICE, The Durrell Institute of Conservation and Ecology, a multi-disciplinary research and conservation training institute.
+In 1974, Swingland joined the Oxford University Zoology Department to work on the giant tortoises of Aldabra Atoll, western Indian Ocean.

+In 1979, he was appointed to the University of Kent to create their Natural Science Continuing Education programme and ten years later founded DICE, The Durrell Institute of Conservation and Ecology, a multi-disciplinary research and conservation training institute.
 The name was chosen in recognition of Swingland's friend, Gerald Durrell, and his commitment to conservation.
-Swingland retired from the university in 1999 but serves as professor emeritus.

-Swingland founded the Herpetological Conservation Trust in 1989 (renamed the Amphibian and Reptile Conservation Trust), an international NGO and the international journal Biodiversity and Conservation in 1992, the first multidisciplinary journal in biodiversity management and sustainable development.
-He also co-founded a number of companies which apply business and market approaches to benefiting conservation, biodiversity and people on an integrated, sustainable and ethical basis and co-founded, with Neil Wates and Sir Colin Spedding, the think-tank RURAL (Responsible Use of Resources in Agriculture and on the Land) in 1980.
+Swingland founded the Herpetological Conservation Trust in 1989 (renamed the Amphibian and Reptile Conservation Trust), an international NGO and the international journal *Biodiversity and Conservation* in 1992, the first multidisciplinary journal in biodiversity management and sustainable development.

+He also co-founded a number of companies which apply business and market approaches to benefiting conservation, biodiversity and people on an integrated, sustainable and ethical basis and co‑founded, with Neil Wates and Sir Colin Spedding, the think‑tank RURAL (Responsible Use of Resources in Agriculture and on the Land) in 1980.
 One of these companies, Sustainable Forestry Management Limited, was incorporated in Bermuda in October 1999 and liquidated in 2011.

-Swingland was a draftsman of part of the Convention on Biological Diversity concerning fair and equitable sharing of benefits (PrepComm UNEP Nairobi 1990) and was asked by Sir Peter Scott to create the IUCN/SSC (International Union for Conservation of Nature’s Species Survival Commission) Tortoise Specialist Group in 1981 which is now the Tortoise and Freshwater Turtle Specialist Group.
-He directed the First World Congress of Herpetology 1989.
-He is also a co-founder and former chair of the Rural Regeneration Unit, a social enterprise dedicated to self-help projects and a substantial food co-operative, and the Durrell Trust for Conservation Biology, the trust that was dedicated to supporting DICE.
-He has served on the RSPCA Council 1990–1995 and as chair of its Wildlife Committee 1985–1990, as well as delivering their 150th Anniversary Lecture.
-Since 1985 he has served at various times on the Council of Fauna & Flora International and has been the longest standing board member to the Darwin Initiative, which funds multi-sectoral international projects in biodiversity management for the UK government.
-He was chair of the Apple and Pear Research Council from 1997, now part of the Agriculture and Horticulture Development Board since 2003, and is a benefactor of Victoria University of Wellington, New Zealand and was an Ambassador to Galapagos Conservation Trust until 2019.
-He supported the founding of Great Oaks Small School, Sandwich which specialises in those who have difficulty in benefiting from conventional mainstream education.
+Swingland was a draftsman of part of the Convention on Biological Diversity concerning fair and equitable sharing of benefits (PrepComm UNEP Nairobi 1990) and created the International Union for Conservation of Nature’s Species Survival Commission Tortoise Specialist Group in 1981 which is now the Tortoise and Freshwater Turtle Specialist Group.
+He directed the First World Congress of Herpetology in 1989.
+He is also a co‑founder and former chair of the Rural Regeneration Unit, a social enterprise, and the Durrell Trust for Conservation Biology, the trust that was dedicated to supporting DICE.
+He has served on the RSPCA Council 1990–1995 and as chair of its Wildlife Committee 1985–1990.
+Since 1985 he has served on the Council of Fauna & Flora International and has been a board member of the Darwin Initiative.
+He was chair of the Apple and Pear Research Council from 1997, which became part of the Agriculture and Horticulture Development Board in 2003, and is a benefactor of Victoria University of Wellington, New Zealand and was an Ambassador to Galapagos Conservation Trust until 2019.